mshanemc/einstein-ai/README.md

 6. Set the Einstein Username you signed up with, and CertFile to be the name of the cert from step 3 (defaults to einstein_platform).
 Leave CertName blank (that's for people using the old signup process).
     * This username will be a **real email address**
     * If you used the oAuth flow from a Salesforce login to sign up (like the instructions), the username is the **email address** attached to that user, which may not be the same as the Salesforce username
 6. Pick a userId to be the Einstein user (bonus points for having a user named Einstein and setting their chatter picture!).
+Make sure that user has the ChatterAs perm set.
 7. token expiration time should be 3600
 8. certificate issuer: developer.force.com